Neurodivergence & Intersectionality

 A Quiet Sun

-In production A Quiet Sun is a poetic, experimental short film (c.
-30 minutes) that explores themes of isolation, accessibility, and life in the margins.
-The work centres on the subtle interdependence of all living things.
-Ultimately, it stands as … Continue reading
+In production A Quiet Sun is an experimental short documentary film (approximately 30-40 minutes) that explores themes of immigration, diaspora, disabled grief and joy, isolation, and life on the margins.
+The work centres on mindful, joyful resilience and the subtle … Continue reading

 On courageous determination